johnkasonda41/termdefinition/README.md

 # Stage
 To stage a file is simply to prepare it finely for a commit.
 Git, with its index allows you to commit only certain parts of the changes you have done since the last commit.

+# Merge
+Merging is Gits way of putting a forked history back together again.
+The merge command lets you take the independent lines of development created by git branch and integrate them into a single branch.